Phoenix788/AGAR-XPBOT/README.md

   - ENJOY !!!

 # TODO
-- Set a timeout to connect bot to avoid the "connection lost ! !" error
+- Set a timeout to connect bot to avoid the "connection lost ! !" error ALREADY DO !
 - make a stat board with mass average using ansi escapes codes.